klaytn/klaytn-dex-frontend/docs/deploy.md

 ## Configuration

-App configuration is split into 2 parts: main configuration file and environment variables.
+App configuration is split into two parts: main configuration file and environment variables.

 ### Main configuration file

-Most of application configuration should be defined in `dex-config.json` file. **This configuration is mandatory.** Also, its contents is strictly validated before being passed into application.
+Most of application configuration should be defined in `dex-config.json` file. **This configuration is mandatory.** Its content is strictly validated before being passed into application.

-The main configuration includes:
+The main configuration in `dex-config.json` includes:

-- tokens whitelist + native and dex token
+- native and DEX tokens
+- whitelisted tokens
 - network configuration
 - addresses of smart contracts deployed in the network
 - URIs of subgraphs

-`dex-config.example.json` contains a sample configuration, also used by Soramitsu in dev environment.
+The `dex-config.example.json` file contains a sample configuration used by Soramitsu in dev environment.

-For more details of configuration schema please consult [`etc/vite-plugin-config.ts`](../etc/vite-plugin-config.ts).
+For more details of configuration schema, consult [`etc/vite-plugin-config.ts`](../etc/vite-plugin-config.ts).

 ### Configuration via Environment Variables